Organized: March 15, 1879*

 For their civil officers, the company had elected T. B. Cutler, recording Secretary; R. B. Elickson, Financial Secretary; and C. G. Taylor, Treasurer.
 R. W. Rideout, W. P. Pratt, and J. E. Mathews were elected as the Financial Committee.
 During the year 1879, the Guards had elected seven new members, had three members resign, and elected three honorary members.
 The new members were: John Armstrong, Fred Bernard, Caleb Vane, J. Murphy, Dr. Clarke, W. H. Triggs, and W. McCann.
 The members who resigned were: Jim Crichton, William P. Hanna, and J. H. G. Hansall.
 The Honorary members were: John A. Watson, J. W. Freese, and Dr. Clarke (who had severed in the Civil War).

 On December 20, 1879 the annual election of Officers for the Eureka Guard Company was carried out with James B. Brown elected Captain, William P. Hanna was promoted to 1st Lieutenant, and James B. Kelecher elected 2nd Lieutenant.
 During 1880 much more attention was paid to their arms, accoutrements, and property.
-The Company spent much of it’s time on the execution of the manual of drill and on tactics.
+The Company spent much of its time on the execution of the manual of drill and on tactics.
 In March, the company elected the following civil officers: T. B. Cutler, recording Secretary; R. B. Dickson, Financial Secretary; and C. G. Taylor, Treasurer.
 R. W. Rideout, N. N. Brown, and J. E. Mathews were elected as Financial Committeemen.

 The Guards held their first picnic and target practice on June 5, 1880 at Fairhaven on the Samoa Peninsula.
 At their Fourth of July Ball, the Guards wore their new Dress uniforms for the first time.
 They paraded and gave a dance to celebrate Admission Day, and were inspected by Brigadier General Wall on November 20, 1880.
 During 1880, the Guards elected twenty-one new members, rejected one and had one application withdrawn.
 The New members were: H. Anderson, H. Stere, A. C. Tibbets, J. F. Coonan, W. H. Wyman, S. T. Carr, A. H. Buhne, C. F. Gardner, E. D. Higgins, S. Stireson, C. W. Richardson, S. B. Kingsbury, A. Gaendrot, J. W. Spencer, Thomas Gregory, C. H. Humphries, Alex Smith, A. G. Brown, J. G. H. Chamberlin, A. W. Ross, J. A. Palmer.
 F. A. Weaver was refused membership, and the application of Kimball Hatch was withdrawn.